jsom1/jsom1.github.io/_walkthroughs/OpenAdmin.md

 ![nmap]({{https://jsom1.github.io/}}/_images/htb_oa_exp.png)
 </div>

-This time it worked, and we have a *kind of* terminal where we can execute commands.
+This time it worked, and we have a *kind of* terminal in which we can execute commands.
 Here, the command *whoami* says we are logged in as the user *www-data*.
 This user probably has limited privileges, but it is enough to navigate through directories with *cd* and list files with *ls*.\\
-This is where **enumeration** begins: we're looking for any usefull information such as usernames, passwords and configuration files.
+This is where **enumeration** begins: we're looking for any useful information such as usernames, passwords and configuration files.
 After a while, I found 2 usernames in the */home* directory:

 <div class="img_container">
 ![nmap]({{https://jsom1.github.io/}}/_images/htb_oa_usr.png)